 When it comes to going green, we get lots of messages about what we can do to reduce our carbon footprint.
 Ride your bike or public transportation, eat less meat, recycle, install motion sensing light switches, and so on.
 But what about in the office?
 Is there anything we can do to make for a more environmentally friendly office?
 Yes, in fact, there is!
 There are multiple ways your office can become more environmentally friendly.
 Here’s what we recommend.

 Lease a LEED Certified Office Space Design

 The U.S. Green Building Council created a scoring system to rate how green a building is.
 The scoring system is called Leadership in Energy and Environmental Design (LEED).
-If you’re looking to rent office that was built to be environmentally friendly, start by researching if the building is LEED certified.
+If you’re looking to rent office which is environmentally friendly, start by researching if the building has LEED certification.

 A building can’t just proclaim to be LEED certified for marketing reasons.
 Contractors have to apply for the certification, which consists of five primary categories and one bonus category:

 - Sustainable Site

 - Water Conservation

 - Energy and Atmosphere